P2-718na/gameboy-emulator/README.md

 ## Building
 ### Dependencies

-The emulator library does not use any external dependencies, apart from the standard library.
+The emulator library does not use any external dependency, apart from the standard library.
 To build the standalone program, however, you will need:
 - [Lyra](https://github.com/bfgroup/Lyra) (already bundled)
 - [Doctest](https://github.com/onqtam/doctest) (already bundled)